HYP312/HYP312/README.md

 - 👀 I’m interested in CS50
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on Harvard University
-- 📫 How to contact me can be by checking my instagram @rabbitkill3r
+- 📫 How to contact me can be by checking my instagram @omega_yorha

 <!---
 HYP312/HYP312 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.